Everyone Is Getting A "Structured" Gel Manicure — Here’s Why

 What happens during a structured gel manicure?

-Getting a structured gel manicure is like getting soft gel or Shellac polish, but there's a little bit more shaping and molding with the thicker gel.
-You simply pick your color and then the prep and application begins.
+Getting a structured gel manicure is like getting soft gel or Shellac polish, but there's a little bit more shaping and moulding with the thicker gel.
+You simply pick your colour and then the prep and application begins.

 You can add nail art to your structured gel, too.
 A French manicure using structured gel polish is especially popular.